hexydec/dabby/README.md

 You can always swap dabby.js out for jQuery to see if the issue is with your code or dabby.js.
 It is a very young library which hadn't yet had much testing, so expect bugs.

-If the issue still persists, you can create an issue for out in the tracker.
+If the issue still persists, you can create an issue for it in the tracker.

 ## Contributing